 There are many causes of fatigue and knowing about them may help you to cope with your fatigue a bit better.

-Haemoglobin, which is found in red blood cells, is the chemical that carries oxygen around the body.
-As red blood cells circulate in the body, they give energy by carrying oxygen to all the cells of the body.
+Anaemia is a possible cause of fatigue in people with cancer.
+It is a shortage of haemoglobin in the blood.
+Haemoglobin (or Hb) is found in red blood cells and carries oxygen around the body.
+As red blood cells circulate in the body, they give energy by carrying oxygen to all of the body’s cells.

 People who have anaemia may also find that they:

 have a worsening of angina (chest pain due to heart problems).

 Causes of anaemia

 Chemotherapy reduces the production of red blood cells and is a common cause of anaemia.
 Radiotherapy can also cause anaemia if it’s given to an area of the body that contains bone marrow.
 The bone marrow is where red blood cells are made.
 Radiotherapy given to the breastbone (sternum), the hip bones or the long bones of the arms and legs is most likely to reduce the production of red blood cells.

 If you’re having cancer treatment, you may find it helpful to write down your Hb levels in a fatigue diary.
 This may help you see how they affect your everyday life and your level of fatigue.
 It’s important to let your doctor know if you think your Hb level is making you feel tired.
 If you are anaemic, your doctor may be able to give you treatment that will make you feel better.

 Treatment for anaemia depends on the cause.
 The main treatment is a blood transfusion, which involves a drip (transfusion) of red blood cells given directly into the bloodstream.
 It can quickly raise the number of red blood cells that circulate the body.